sainibunty2309-del/Customer-churn-prediction-ML/README.md

-# telco customer churn prediction
+# Telco customer churn prediction

 This machine learning project predicts whether a customer will churn or not.